ven-2/-3D-Human-body-reconstruction-/README.md

-A real-time RGB-D perception pipeline that captures depth, color, segmentation and body-joint data from an iPhone (ARKit + LiDAR), streams it to a Python backend, and reconstructs a clean 3D human body mesh — including a fitted parametric body model (STAR) with derived measurements.
+A real-time RGB-D perception pipeline that captures depth, color, segmentation and body-joint data from an iPhone (ARKit + LiDAR), streams it to a Python backend, and reconstructs a clean 3D human body mesh

 ## Pipeline overview